TheOdinProject/curriculum/react/the_react_ecosystem/fetching-data.md

 <div class="lesson-content__panel" markdown="1">

 1. Read [Modern API data fetching methods](https://blog.logrocket.com/modern-api-data-fetching-methods-react/) for a brief overview of what was discussed in this lesson.
-2. Read [How to fetch data in React with performace in mind](https://www.developerway.com/posts/how-to-fetch-data-in-react) to learn more about efficiently handling fetch requests in React components.
+2. Read [How to fetch data in React with performance in mind](https://www.developerway.com/posts/how-to-fetch-data-in-react) to learn more about efficiently handling fetch requests in React components.

 </div>